-An actress with a dubious past, Ann Arden (Ann-Margret, Pocketful of Miracles), marries a Navy Officer, Billy Grenville (Stephen Collins, TV’s 7th Heaven), who belongs to one of New York’s richest families.
+An actress with a dubious past, Ann Arden (Ann-Margret, Tommy), marries a Navy Officer, Billy Grenville (Stephen Collins, TV’s 7th Heaven), who belongs to one of New York’s richest families.
 Anne is perceived by Billy’s family as nothing more than a gold-digger.
 Ann’s biggest critic is her formidable mother-in-law, Mrs. Alice Grenville (Claudette Colbert, It Happened One Night).
 When Ann allegedly kills Billy by accident, everyone wonders whether she is guilty of murder or not.

 Reaction & Thoughts:

 Based upon Dominick Dunne’s semi-fictional book of the same name, The Two Mrs. Grenvilles is a loose dramatization of a real-life murder case that took place in 1955.
 Names have been changed, some facts have been altered, characters have been eliminated/added, but the essence of the case is here.

 The Two Mrs. Grenvilles originally aired over two nights on NBC.
 The first part establishes the main characters and their relationships.
-The second part covers the crime, investigation, and trial.
-Derek Marlowe’s teleplay is good, especially the section dedicated to the investigation, but the first half was a little sluggish.
+The second part covers the murder, the criminal investigation and the sensation trial.
+Playwright and novelist Derek Marlowe’s (A Dandy in Aspic and The Disappearance) teleplay is good, especially the section dedicated to the investigation, but the first half was a bit sluggish.

-The part of the elder Mrs. Alice Grenville was a much-sought-after role among movie legends — Barbara Stanwyck and Bette Davis actively campaigned for it — but the producers convinced Colbert to come out of retirement.
+The role of the elder Mrs. Alice Grenville was a much-sought-after role among movie legends — Barbara Stanwyck and Bette Davis actively campaigned for it — but the producers convinced Colbert to come out of retirement.
 Neither retirement nor advanced age had diminished Colbert’s acting abilities — she steals every scene she’s in.
-The 84-year-old Colbert brings a surprising amount of vitality to the scenes between the two Mrs. Grenvilles — this is Colbert’s last film.
+Eighty-four-year-old Colbert brings a surprising amount of vitality to the scenes between the two Mrs. Grenvilles — this is Colbert’s very last film.

 Conclusions & Final Thoughts: